mahmoudsayedashour/mahmoudsayedashour/README.md

 A passionate **Data Scientist** and aspiring **Data Analysis** from Egypt.

-## 🌱 Currently Work Freelancing in Data Analysis
+## 🌱 Currently Work Freelance in Data Analysis

 AI, Data Science and other technologies!